Are you going to Iceland in summer? This guide has everything you could possibly need to plan the most epic trip imaginable!

 This is your test shot so take a look and see if the water is too blurred or not enough.
 If you want more movement then make the shutter speed longer, and less movement make the shutter speed shorter.

-You will NEED a tripod or place to put the camera for the shot.
-Even a surgeon can’t hand hold a 1-second shutter speed.
+You will NEED a tripod like this one or a place to put the

 Animals To See In Summer

 When you look out your car window and think to yourself ‘Iceland is literally a paradise’, the animals are clearly thinking it too!